 1. Schedule a project kick-off meeting

 A project kickoff meeting is typically the first meeting that brings together the stakeholders and the entire project team to discuss project logistics.
 It’s an amazing opportunity for the team to get to know each other and answer any “unknowns.”
 If you’re delegated the task of running the kick-off meeting, you’ll create a “kick-off” slide deck to seamlessly guide your team.
-Even if you have to leave some slides empty, you can fill them in together during the meeting –it’s a great exercise that will take you a couple hours to complete.
-Generally speaking the kick-off meeting is a time for validation, so you should have a good sense of what the project plan is before the meeting, but you can leave some space for brainstorming on project goals.
+Even if you have to leave some slides empty, you can fill them in together during the meeting –it’s a great exercise that will take you a couple of hours to complete.
+Generally speaking, the kick-off meeting is a time for validation, so you should have a good sense of what the project plan is before the meeting, but you can leave some space for brainstorming on project goals.

 What to Include in Your Kick-Off Deck/Presentation?

 First things first, you’ll want to include a project overview.
 This will provide an outline and background information about the project, giving context for the meeting and helping to establish trust.
 Secondly, present a set of project goals and objectives as you understand them, and ask for feedback and validation from the group.
 You will have the opportunity to then refine these goals with stakeholders and the project team in real-time, and we find this promotes major clarity!
 This will lead into the portion of the meeting where you discuss team roles and responsibilities associated with achieving those goals.
 Introduce your project team and explain who is responsible for what, then introduce the stakeholders and allow them to explain their position and tasks.
 Make sure to touch upon who will review the research plan and deliverables, who will receive status reports, who will sign off on milestones, and any other responsibilities that need assigning.